digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   ...
   Created .daml/dist/my-pkg-1.0.0.dar

-The build may produce warnings about expression changes - this will be covered in the `Continuing to Write Your
+The build may produce warnings about expression changes - this is covered in the `Continuing to Write Your
 Upgrades <#continuing-to-write-your-upgrades>`__ section.